Lawrence-Godfrey/obsidian-ai-notes/AI/Machine Learning/Supervised Learning/Loss Functions.md

 $$
 Where $\Theta$ are the parameters of your model.

-Often the loss will be calculated as the square of the Frobenius norm, since we don't really care about the number itself, we just want to minimise it.
+Often the loss will be calculated as the square of the Frobenius norm divided by $m$ (the number of examples) which makes calculating the derivative easier.
+This doesn't change the outcome when minimising the loss.
 The derivative of the squared Frobenius norm is then:
 $$
 \frac{d}{d\Theta}Loss = \frac{2}{m}(X^T(X\Theta - Y))
 $$